efarish/portfolio/aws/ecs_docker/README.md

 # Project: Access AWS Services From Docker

+WORK IN PROGRESS

 This project demonstrates using AWS services within a docker container which AWS makes very easy to do.

-Below are the steps to build and test the Docker image locally, deploy it to AWS ECR, create the ECS cluster, and run a ECS task.
+Below are the steps to build and test the Docker image locally, deploy it to AWS ECR, and create a ECS cluster.

-To demonstrate accessing AWS services, the Docker container copies to S3 files posted to an FastAPI endpoint.
+To demonstrate accessing AWS services, the Docker container exposes a FastAPI endpoint that copies posted files to S3.

 This project demonstrates providing AWS credentials to a Docker container in two cases: